How to Retry Failed Python HTTP Requests

 print(r.status_code)

-Printing the status code of the response will be important later as these serve as your indicators to optimize failed requests.
+Printing the response code of the response will be important later as these serve as your indicators to optimize failed requests.
 You can test it by clicking the green arrow at the top right (for PyCharm).

 Types of Failed Requests Responses